 1011 East Main Street, Suite 214A Richmond, VA 23219 804-214-6312 https://my.lwv.org/virginia This handbook compiles policies, procedures, and practices essential to the work of the League of Women Voters of Virginia (LWV-VA) Board and its collaboration with local Leagues.
-The information in this handbook is current as of the handbook's adoption by the Board on March 11, 2024.
+This edition of the handbook was originally adopted by the Board on March 11, 2024.
 Information may be added to the handbook at the discretion of subsequent Boards.
 When policies or practices included in the handbook are updated (by Board action, as needed), the handbook will likewise be updated.
 The handbook will be made available electronically to any member of the LWV-VA.
 Consistent with the League's commitment to the environment, the handbook is produced only in electronic format.